Birth Control after Pregnancy - What are My Options?

 1. Breastfeeding as Birth Control

 This is sometimes referred to as LAM (Lactational Amenorrhea Method) and is a natural way to prevent pregnancy after giving birth.
-It is effective, (only 1 in 100 will become pregnant if this method is used correctly), safe, convenient, and free.
+It is effective (only 1 in 100 will become pregnant if this method is used correctly), safe, convenient, and free.
 You can do this for up to six months after giving birth.
-In order for this to be effective, a mother needs to breastfeed her baby exclusively.
+For this to be effective, a mother needs to breastfeed her baby exclusively.
 When a mother breastfeeds continuously, a hormone that leads to ovulation is suppressed.
 She must breastfeed every 4 hours during the day and every 6 hours at night.
 When the baby is 6 months old, another form of birth control should be started.

 2. Options Containing Estrogen

-The birth control after pregnancy options that have the hormone estrogen in them include:
+The birth control after-pregnancy options that have the hormone estrogen in them include:

-- the NuvaRing (3 weeks intravaginally, one week out before inserting a new one)
+• NuvaRing (3 weeks intravaginally, one week out before inserting a new one)

-- patch (change the patch weekly x 3 weeks, then 1 week off)
+• patch (change the patch weekly x 3 weeks, then 1 week off)

-Usually, but not always, the estrogen in different forms of birth control options can decrease your milk supply.
-Breastfeeding mothers will usually want to stay away from these estrogen containing choices, as they have the potential of curbing of their milk supply.
-Should you choose an estrogen type birth control anyway, or if you still had great milk supply in a previous pregnancy while on this type of birth control, these can still be prescribed to you, however you need to wait until at least 6 weeks postpartum (to decrease the chance of a blood clot while in the already hypercoagulable state of pregnancy.)
+Breastfeeding mothers will usually want to stay away from these estrogen-containing choices, as they have the potential to curb their milk supply.
+Should you choose an estrogen-type birth control anyway, or if you still had a great milk supply in a previous pregnancy while on this type of birth control, these can still be prescribed to you; however, you need to wait until at least 6 weeks postpartum (to decrease the chance of a blood clot while in the already hypercoagulable state of pregnancy.)

 3. Options Containing Progesterone